splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs.rst

 When you activate Zero Config, Splunk OpenTelemetry JS automatically instruments all Node.js applications running in the target environment.

-On Linux, the target environment is the entire Linux host, so the JS agent instruments every Node.js application on the host.
+On Linux, the target environment is the entire Linux host, so the Node.js agent instruments every Node.js application on the host.

 On Kubernetes, the target environment is the deployment or pod where you activated instrumentation.
-The JS agent instruments every Node.js application within the pod or deployment.
+The Node.js agent instruments every Node.js application within the pod or deployment.

 In both cases you must restart the applications to start instrumentation.